 January 2023

-Distorted Innovation: Does the Market Get the Direction of Technology Right?Automation, Inequality, and Productivity
+Distorted Innovation: Does the Market Get the Direction of Technology Right?Labor Market Consequences of Technological Change

 Automation and the Workforce: A Firm-Level View from the 2019 Annual Business Survey